studioml/studio/docs/cloud.rst

 Basics
 ~~~~~~

-Amazon EC2 offers so-called spot instances that are provided with a
+Amazon EC2 offers so-called spot instances that are provided for a
 substantial discount with the assumption that they can be removed from
 the user at any moment.
 Google Compute Engine has a similar product called
 preemptible instances, but Studio does not support it just yet.
 In